biparnakroy/pseudoLabelGeneratorForYOLO/README.md

 ```
 The ```train.txt``` and ```text.txt``` contains the the paths of images for training and test respectively.They will be configured when we are done generating the labels for our dataset and ready to retrain the model.

 The ```backup= ../new_weights``` is basically to store the checkpoints of the weights generated on further traing.
-At this stage the new_weights directory should be empty.
+At this stage the new_weights directory should be empty. (even if you have darknet prebuilt then set the backup path to ../new_weights)